Prostitution in the Americas: Mexico

 Prostitution in Mexico is legal under Federal law.
 Each of the 31 states enacts its own prostitution laws and policies.
 13 of the states of Mexico allow and regulate prostitution.
 Prostitution involving minors under 18 is illegal.

 Some Mexican cities have enacted "tolerance zones" ("zonas de tolerancia") which allow regulated prostitution and function as red light districts.
 In Tuxtla Gutiérrez, capital of the state of Chiapas, there is a state-run brothel at the Zona Galáctica.
 In most parts of the country, pimping is illegal, although pimp-worker relationships still occur, sometimes under female pimps called "madrotas".
 The government provides shelter for former prostitutes.

 United States

 Prostitution laws in the United States are determined at the state level.
-The practice is illegal in all but one of its 50 states and is illegal in all U.S. territories.
+The practice is illegal in all but two of its 50 states and is illegal in all U.S. territories.

 Nevada is the only U.S. jurisdiction which allows some legal prostitution in some of its counties.
 Currently 7 out of Nevada's 16 counties have active brothels.
 Prostitution outside these brothels is illegal throughout the state; prostitution is illegal in the major metropolitan areas (Las Vegas, Reno, and Carson City).
 Prostitution is heavily regulated by the state of Nevada (see Prostitution in Nevada).

+Maine partially decriminalized prostitution following the Nordic model in 2023.

-Recently, New York and Washington have considered legalizing or decriminalizing prostitution, but so far proposals have not materialized.
+Recently, states such as New York and Washington also have considered legalizing or decriminalizing prostitution, but so far proposals have not materialized.